ConorMoran-95/sciprog_21/practical05/ReadMe.md

+For this practical, we are going to start to use pointers look at user input to programs.
+We'll create a program that displays the Fibonacci series upto n.
+We will then look at the Inverse Hyperbolic Tangent function.

 There are three scripts uploaded here which are required to successfully complete this practical.

 Namely, these are Arctan.c, fibo.c and scanf.c.